kadena-docs/kadena-docs/docs/coding-projects/contract-interactions.md

    If you list the contents of this directory, you'll see the following files:

-   - `starter-auth.pact` provides a starting point with the framework for building the `auth` module.
+   - `starter-auth.pact` provides the framework for building the `auth` module.
    - `starter-payments.pact` provides the framework for building the `payments` module.
    - `contract-interactions.repl` includes test cases for verifying module interactions.